Dental Implant Technology

 One of the hottest new technologies impacting the field of dentistry is the cone beam CT scan – now available at the Fawcett Center for Dentistry.
 We are one of the first offices in the area to offer this powerful diagnostic technology with the Galileos 3D Imaging System.
 Its wide range of applications from general dentistry to periodontics, dental implants, orthodontics, endodontics, sleep dentistry, oral surgery, etc. has changed dentistry forever.

 In only 14 seconds, the scan provides an amazing high resolution 3D image of the mouth, face and jaw, including nerves, blood vessels and bone density.
 The vast detail of information provided by the scan, enables Dr. Wayde Fawcett to diagnose more accurately and design the best treatment plan with the least risk and the most predictable results.
 He can also detect early signs of any dental problems that could potentially become serious.

 When reviewing their scans with Dr. Fawcett, our patients are better able to visualize and understand their treatment needs, which gives them the confidence to make informed decisions about their dental health and treatment.

 CEREC™ CAD/CAM – One Visit Dentistry

 Imagine being able to have a ceramic restoration custom made and fitted in one appointment?
-With our in-house revolutionary CEREC™ technology, Dr. Fawcett is able to design, fabricate and permanently fit a new ceramic crown, inlay or onlay in just one visit!
+With our in-house revolutionary CEREC™ technology, Dr. Fawcett is able to design, fabricate and permanently fit a new ceramic dental crown, inlay or onlay in just one visit!